amywilson617/apolda_wp/wp-content/plugins/optinmonster/readme.txt

 1. Install OptinMonster either via the WordPress.org plugin repository or by uploading the files to your server.
 2. Activate OptinMonster.
 3. Navigate to the OptinMonster tab at the bottom of your admin menu and enter your OptinMonster API Username and API Key to connect your OptinMonster account to your WordPress site.
-4. Click on the Optins tab and configure the output settings for each optin campaign you have created in your OptinMonster account.
+4. Click on the Campaigns tab and configure the output settings for each campaign you have created in your OptinMonster account.

 == Frequently Asked Questions ==